Random coalescing geodesics in first-passage percolation: Existence of random coalescing geodesics

 \begin{proof} The fact that $\tree_0^\rho$ is non-empty follows from Theorem~\ref{thm:DH}.
 By the same theorem we also have that there exists a geodesic in $\tree_0\setminus\tree_0^\rho$.
 Due to the tree structure of $\tree_0$ any two geodesics will share at most a finite number of edges, after which they diverge, never to intersect again.
-Hence, for any two geodesics $g$ and $g'$, one is attained via a counterclockwise motion from the other.
+Hence, for any two geodesics $g$ and $g'$ in $\tree_0^\rho$, one is attained via a counterclockwise motion from the other.
+Since both $\tree_0^\rho$ and $\tree_0\setminus\tree_0^\rho$ are non-empty, precisely one of the regions counterclockwise between $g$ and $g'$, or between $g'$ and $g$, will contain a geodesic of the complement.
 We say $g\le g'$ if we can move counterclockwise from $g$ to $g'$ staying in $\tree_0^\rho$.
-It is easy to check that for any $g$ and $g'$ we have either $g \leq g'$ or $g' \leq g$.
+It follows that for any $g$ and $g'$ we have either $g \leq g'$ or $g' \leq g$.
 Finally, if both $g\leq g'$ and $g' \leq g$ then $g=g'$, so this is a total ordering. \end{proof}

 In order to construct a random coalescing geodesic we will use the Damron-Hanson geodesic measures to put a measure on the totally ordered set $\tree_0^\rho$.
+More precisely, given a linear functional $\rho:\R^2\to\R$ tangent to $\ball$ and the Damron-Hanson geodesic measure $\nu$ associated to $\rho$ we obtain, for $\P$-almost every $\omega\in\Omega_1$, a probability measure $\hat\nu=\hat\nu(\omega)$ on $\Omega_2$ through projection and conditional expectation.
+Since $\nu$ is supported on (coalescing) families of geodesics directed in $\arc(\rho)$, the same holds for $\hat\nu$ almost surely.
+We will interchangeably think of $\hat\nu$ as a measure on $\Omega_2$ and as a measure on $\tree_0^\rho$.